Find Affordable College Courses

 Coral Gables, FL

 With a ranking of #9, University of Miami did quite well on this year’s best value schools for urban and regional planning students.
-Located in the small city of Coral Gables, U Miami is a private not-for-profit school with a large student population.
+Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a large student population.

 #10